brokenhandsio/VaporSecurityHeaders/README.md

 let securityHeadersMiddlewareFactory = SecurityHeadersFactory().with(contentSecurityPolicy: cspConfig)
 ```

-To add the middleware to your `Droplet`, you should add it to your `Config` and then to your `droplet.json`:
+To add the middleware to your `Droplet`, you should add it to your `Config` and then to your `droplet.json`.
+Vapor Security Headers makes this easy to do with a `builder` function on the factory:

 ```swift
 let config = Config()